zaid-devel/Learning_React/03/Readme.md

 React 19 now includes built-in support for *use client* and *use server* directives.

 This allows components to be rendered on the server, resulting in improved SEO, faster page load times, and more straightforward data fetching.

+# USE

+The use() hook lets you read and load resources asynchronously, such as promises or context.
+Unlike other hooks, it can be utilized in loops and conditionals.
+In certain situations, it can serve as a replacement for useEffect() when fetching data, and it streamlines context usage by allowing you to use use(context) instead of useContext(contex).